angeloey/3D-Camera-Renderer/README.md

 this is with the intention of achieving the following assignment criteria excerpt:\

-"Evidence of regular daily\
+*"Evidence of regular daily\
 commits over a longer time\
 frame.
 Demonstrates clear\
 incremental progress with logical\
-commit messages for features etc."
+commit messages for features etc."*

-Note: Marking criteria also states that commits should contain gradual increments in the magnitude of "__INDIVIDUAL LINES OF CODE__"!
-While I am in no\
-position to dispute this I hope this is assessed *pro rata* given how another criteria is "Functionality and Complexity.\ Am I to commit a non-working chunk of code without testing and re-writing it first?

 #### Code Quality:
-Write practical code and follow best practices throughout all aspects of the assignment, including but not limited to things such as:\
+Write practical code and follow best practices throughout all aspects of the assignment, including but not limited to things such as:

- - dont use delays in an interrupt, dont use GOTO: etc.\
+ - dont use delays in an interrupt, dont use GOTO: etc.
- - dont name variables things like: "foo", "bar", and "var1", code should be "self documenting" and readable.\
+ - dont name variables things like: "foo", "bar", and "var1", code should be "self documenting" and readable.
- - use MEANINGFUL comments as a form as documentation, no functions without comments, but also dont have a useless comment on every single line.\
+ - use MEANINGFUL comments as a form as documentation, no functions without comments, but also dont have a useless comment on every single line.
  - need to call the same bit of code many many times?
-PUT IT IN A FUNCTION/CLASS/LIBRARY.\
+PUT IT IN A FUNCTION/CLASS/LIBRARY.
- - camelCase is king.\
+ - camelCase is king.
- - dont use uint32_t where uint8_t would suffice. not exclusive to integers.
-(Exception: Chris said it's ok to "throw floats at it")\
+ - dont use uint32_t where uint8_t would suffice. not exclusive to integers. *(Exception: Chris said it's ok to "throw floats at it")*

-(I will consider myself exempt from these restrictions during development/debugging, however final code should follow all without exception).\
+(I will consider myself exempt from these restrictions during development/debugging, however final code should follow all without exception). \
-the following assignment criteria is self explanitory, I will attempt to be a good code monkey:\
+the following assignment criteria is self explanitory, I will attempt to be a good code monkey:

-"Outstanding tidy code.
+*Outstanding tidy code.
 Good\
 practices being used e.g.\
 encapsulation, meaningful\
 identifiers and an attempt at\
 documentation.
 Code contains\
-no linting errors or warnings."\
+no linting errors or warnings."*

 Additional overlap from the following excerpt:\

-"Use of custom classes, objects,\
+*"Use of custom classes, objects,\
-and OOP concepts."
+and OOP concepts."*

-Naming Convention/Practices adhered to:
+### Naming Convention adhered to:
-Variables: camelCase
+Variables: camelCase\
-User-Defined/Custom Types: PascalCase
+User-Defined/Custom Types: PascalCase\
-Constants: CAPS_SEPARATED_BY_UNDERSCORES
+Constants: CAPS_SEPARATED_BY_UNDERSCORES\
-Private Member Variables: \_underscorePrefixedCamelCase Descriptive Self-Documenting identifiers are mandatory.
+Private Member Variables: \_underscorePrefixedCamelCase\
+Descriptive Self-Documenting identifiers are mandatory. \

 #### Complexity & Architechture (Embedded Code)

 the following criteria is self explanitory, dont have the entire thing in a while loop:

-"The embedded architecture used\
+*"The embedded architecture used\
 likely makes use of a\
 combination of hard and soft\
 interrupts with polling or perhaps,\
 RTOS, multi-threading, event\
-loops, etc."
+loops, etc."*